-Montana: Find a Humana Medicare Advantage Plan That’s the Right Fit for Your Healthcare Needs.
+Montana: Find a Medicare Advantage Plan That’s the Right Fit for Your Healthcare Needs.

-We help you find answers to all your questions about Humana Medicare plans, enabling you to make a well-informed health insurance decision.
+We help you find answers to all your questions about Blue Cross Blue Shield, Humana Medicare plans, enabling you to make a well-informed health insurance buying decision.

 There’s something special about turning 65.
-Not only do we get to call ourselves ‘senior citizens’, but we also qualify for Medicare — a health insurance program offered by the government for those who are over 65, or those who are under 65 and have a disability or medical condition.
+But you also qualify for Original Medicare — a health insurance program offered by the government for those who are over 65, or those who are under 65 and have a disability or medical condition.

 Selecting a Blue Cross Blue Shield or Humana Medicare Plan That’s Right For You in Montana